tilezen/vector-datasource/CONTRIBUTING.md

 cat test.log
 ```

-<div class='alert-message'>NOTE: It's best practice to run your own test, and confirm that all other tests are still passing before submitting a PR.
+<div class='alert-message'>NOTE: It's best practice to run your own test.
+Once you've done that, also confirm that all other tests are still passing before submitting a pull request.
 It's possible that you might need to run an overall database migration to achive this locally, or you can rely on CircleCI to run all the tests for you in your branch by pushing it to the server.</div>

 #### Some tests require tileserver restart

 A minority of issues will require updating the `queries.yaml` file.
-In those cases you'll also need to restart TileServer to reload this file.
+In those cases you'll also need to restart TileServer to reload this file (and related `jinja` files).

-Kill tileserver with a `contrl-c` keyboard press in terminal.
+First, switch to the Terminal session where tileserver is running and kill it with a `contrl-c` keyboard press.

 Then relaunch tileserver from within the tileserver directory: